How Coronavirus is Affecting Funerals

 Services are still being held, some crematoria have removed service books and spaced chairs to allow social distancing.
 This varies between the individual crematoria.
 Most offer the option of a video link or webcast, so those unable to attend can see the service.

-From 1st June 2020, services will be able to take place inside York Crematorium again, this is a 20 minute service, limit to 10 (18 from 4th July) and 5 mourners in the large and small chapel respectively.
+From 1st June 2020, services will be able to take place inside York Crematorium again, this is a 20 minute service, limited to 18 and 5 mourners in the large and small chapel respectively.

-There are still options for services to take place elsewhere for numbers up to 20, however at this time it should still be limited to close family, please contact us to discuss this.
-Webcasting/Livestreaming is available to open up the service to a wider group, please see the Webcasting page.
+There are still options for services to take place elsewhere for numbers up to 30, this may be made up of a mixture of family and friends, please contact us to discuss this.
+Webcasting/Livestreaming is available to open up the service to a wider group, please see the Livestreaming page.

 Most florists are now open again, although some may be telephone orders only,